Killick Martin & Company: William Thompson & Company / Ben Line

-1914–1950The First and Second World Wars were challenging times for Killick Martin & Company and Ben Line.
+The First and Second World Wars were challenging times for Killick Martin & Company and Ben Line.
 In 1914 Ben Line had 21 ships, 14 of which were steamers and at the end of the war had lost 10.
-At the beginning of The a Second World War Ben Line's fleet had risen to 20 ships, but by 1945 only 6 remained.
+At the beginning of the Second World War Ben Line's fleet had risen to 20 ships, but by 1945 only 6 remained.

-During The Second World War all British ships were requisitioned, but as far as possible the individual liner companies were allowed to continue loading their own ships in their own trades.
+During the Second World War all British ships were requisitioned, but as far as possible the individual liner companies were allowed to continue loading their own ships in their own trades.

 Killick Martin & Company's offices in 7 Fen Court, were destroyed by bombing in May 1941.